Search Results for

 Use the navigation keys to expand the view to give more details, or to compress the view to summarise the headings.

-Select the button to expand the options to enable you to select fields to limit the values in the Chart of Accounts.
+Select the filter button to expand the options to enable you to select fields to limit the values in the Chart of Accounts.

 • Each Chart of Accounts (COA) has a unique code and description which describes it.